njbernal/bus-locations-project/README.md

 This app gathers the current location for **every** MBTA bus currently on the road, per the MBTA API information, and prints it to the map.
 The locations will update every 20 seconds.
-This app is actually useful to anyone waiting for a bus in the MBTA coverage area!

 ## How to run it